splunk/public-o11y-docs/apm/apm-use-cases/endpoint-performance.rst

 Alex uses Tag Spotlight to get more context
 =============================================================================

 He selects this endpoint and reviews the Tag Spotlight details.
-He notices that the http.status_code 503 is the top high-latency tag.
-He selects this tag to explore in Tag Spotlight.
+Alex notices that a http.status_code 503 is the top high-latency tag.
+Alex selects this tag to explore in Tag Spotlight.

 In Tag Spotlight Alex locates the 503 status codes and adds a filter Tag Spotlight for 503 responses.
-Now he can see that the latest version released today is responsible for the majority of the 503 responses.
+Now they can see that the latest version released today is responsible for the majority of the 503 responses.
 Having identified some latency associated with the 503 responses in the latest version, Alex consults with his team regarding the cause for the 503 responses.

 Summary
 ==========

 Alex used Endpoint Performance to monitor endpoints within his monolith architecture.
-Using the filter, sort, and compare functionality within the Endpoint Performance he was able to quickly isolate an endpoint that had increased latency after a release.
+Using the filter, sort, and compare functionality within the Endpoint Performance they were able to quickly isolate an endpoint that had increased latency after a release.